arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/10.opta-modbus-tcp-plc-ide/content.md

 ![Arduino PLC IDE - Opta™ Client Modbus Function of the Node](assets/opta_plcide_client_modbusFunctionConfig.svg)

-Next, a variable that will store the counter information from the server Opta™ must be defined.
-This variable can be added by navigating to the `Input Reg.` tab within the Modbus function configuration window.
-A variable named `counter_rec` will be added to hold the received data over the protocol transmission.
+Next, define a variable to store the counter data retrieved from the Server Opta™.
+Navigate to the `Input Reg.` tab in the Modbus function configuration window.
+Add a variable named `counter_rec` to hold the received data.
+The configuration should look like this:

-The following image shows a visual representation of the expected configuration:

 ![Arduino PLC IDE - Opta™ Client Modbus Function of the Node (Input Reg.)](assets/opta_plcide_client_modbusFunctionConfig_reg.svg)